vanStaen/rewaer/README.md

 To upload to heroku, use the CLI tool.
 To install it go `brew tap heroku/brew && brew install heroku` in the terminal.
 You can check you have it using `heroku --version`.
 You will need Git too (`git --version`)</br>

-Then, for existing repositories, simply add the heroku remote to git with `heroku git:remote -a rewaer-backend`.
+Then, for existing repositories, simply add the heroku remote to git with `heroku git:remote -a rewaer`.

 Use `heroku login` to log to your account.
 Then `git push heroku master`, you can deploy the app. `heroku open` to get the app opened in your browser.